A sample of our courses are described below. For further descriptions, please visit the CIIS academic catalog.

-This course is a required introduction for all master's and doctoral PCC students in their first year of coursework.
-It has three goals: First, it allows students to become familiar with the scholarly work and worldview of the core PCC faculty, each of whom presents the key ideas and insights that he or she most wishes to emphasize as his or her contribution to the academic content and larger vision of the PCC program.
-Second, students meet each other at a critical time and gain a sense of their cohort and the PCC community.
+This course is a required introduction for all master's and doctoral students in their first year of coursework.
+It has three goals: First, it allows students to become familiar with the scholarly work and worldview of our faculty, each of whom presents the key ideas and insights that they most wish to emphasize as their contribution to the academic content and larger vision of the program.
+Second, students meet each other at a critical time and gain a sense of their cohort and the community.
 Third, the course includes an introduction to essential skills in research, writing, and strategies for maximizing the learning experience throughout the course of the program.

 Poets, novelists, and writers of epic literature are among our finest philosophers, for they present penetrating metaphysical principles within the dramatic and concrete actions of particular characters in context.
 This course is a journey through Earth's literary cosmologies, stretching from the earliest epics to the literature of the 21st century.

-PARP 6126: Spirituality and Moral Action (1 unit) - Prof. Jacob Needleman
+Spirituality and Moral Action (1 unit)—Prof. Jacob Needleman

 What is the relationship between inner spiritual experience and the ethical quality of an individual's actual day-to-day life?
-This course will examine this question in the light of spiritual teachings and practices, ancient and contemporary-Jewish and Christian mysticism, Buddhism, Hinduism, and the work of Krishnamurti and Gurdjieff.
-The background text will be Why Can't We Be Good? by Jacob Needleman, and selected source readings to be announced.
+This course will examine this question in the light of spiritual teachings and practices, ancient and contemporary—Jewish and Christian mysticism, Buddhism, Hinduism, and the work of Krishnamurti and Gurdjieff.
+The background text will be Jacob Needleman's Why Can't We Be Good? and selected source readings to be announced.

-PARP 6147: Modern Cosmology through the Media (3 units) - Prof. Brian Swimme
+Modern Cosmology Through the Media (3 units)—Prof. Brian Swimme

 Each era of human history has had its unique manner of expressing its deepest knowledge of the world.
 In southern Africa, beginning some one hundred thousand years ago, the earliest humans used cave paintings; in the Neolithic cultures and then in classical civilizations, our ancestors employed ritual and theater or else captured their cosmologies in literary masterpieces.
 In the twentieth century, yet another mode of expression has appeared, that of electronic media, in which a number of presentations of our modern understanding of the universe now exist, including Carl Sagan's Cosmos, Jacob Bronowski's Ascent of Man, James Burke's Connections, and Brian Swimme's Journey of the Universe.
 David Kennard was either director or producer of these as well as five other cosmological productions, all of which, taken together, make up the central subject matter of this course.

-PARP 6225: Synchronicity and Its Implications (2 units) - Prof. Richard Tarnas
+Synchronicity and Its Implications (2 units)—Prof. Richard Tarnas

 A companion course to Western Spiritual Masters, this course studies twentieth-century spiritual teachers and activists rooted in Asian spiritual traditions.
 The course introduces Indian/neo-Hindu ideals and focuses on M. K. Gandhi, Sri Aurobindo, and His Holiness the Dalai Lama.